dragonfly-science/dragonfly-website/content/news/2012-11-07-evidence-seabird-bycatch-discovered.md

 the effect of being caught on the birds.
 This find shows that birds may be killed as a result of being hooked.”

-In their report, based on interviews with fishers, Dragonfly Science estimated that in the northeastern region of New Zealand (which includes the Bay of Plenty and the Hauraki Gulf) there were somewhere between 6 000 and 16 000 seabird captures per year by recreational fishers.
+In their report, based on interviews with fishers, Dragonfly estimated that in the northeastern region of New Zealand (which includes the Bay of Plenty and the Hauraki Gulf) there were somewhere between 6 000 and 16 000 seabird captures per year by recreational fishers.
 Although many of the birds may be unharmed, and simply